Part 3: My Twin’s Childhood Accident — The Day That Triggered a Hidden Memory

 So what happened to my twin Eve one August day in 1969?

-Well, for years, I had believed Eve had fallen on a glass cabinet.
+For years, I had believed Eve had fallen on a glass cabinet.
 We were alone at the time.
-We rarely discussed the incident, but in 1996 I received counseling after suffering a bout of intrusive thoughts.
+We rarely discussed the incident, but in 1996 I received counselling after suffering a bout of intrusive thoughts.
 These horrific episodes have haunted me since my deepest childhood and I reasoned Dad’s psychotic episodes had been the cause.
 During the counselling, my troubled childhood was aired including my old grievances.

 I decide to dust down my old diaries and write a summary.
 A week later, I am left feeling emotionally bruised after reliving my difficult childhood.
 My twin Eve and I then meet up to fill the void of my pre-writing years.